urastogi885/anytime-planning/README.md

   <br><b>Figure 1 - Improvement in path provided by Anytime A* (ATA*)</b><br>
 </p>

+In the figure above, we can see that the path provided by ATA* improves over the iterations (left-to-right).
+From left-to-right, the left one is the first the alogrithm outputs while right one is last path the algorithm outputs.

 ## Dependencies
 - Languages: `C++11, Python`
 - CMake: `v3.2.0 (at least)`